msuozzo/netsec-proj/README.txt

             Displays a brief explanation of the command(s).

-    NOTE: The server stores the file and its SHA256 hash in the folder from which it was run or at the relative/absolute path provided by the client.
+    NOTE: The server stores the file and its SHA256 hash in the folder from which it was run.
-	NOTE: The client stores the file in folder from which it was run with the same caveat as the server.
+	NOTE: The client stores the file in folder from which it was run.